Matt Keeslar: Post-acting

 Keeslar retired from acting in 2010, citing financial difficulties and a lack of work, and went on to pursue a career in science.
 He wrote an essay about his struggles with his acting career and subsequent decision to enroll at Portland Community College.
 He graduated Phi Beta Kappa from Reed College with a biology degree in May 2014.
 His biology thesis explored the effects of antimalarials on the brains of frogs.

 Keeslar became a practicing PA-C (certified physician assistant).
-He is an instructor of urology at the Oregon Health & Science University's School of Medicine.
+He is an instructor of urology at the Oregon Health and Science University's School of Medicine.

 Personal life

 Keeslar is married to Grammy-nominated singer Lori Henriques, with whom he has two children.